It’s already scary to have trouble breathing, swallowing, or pain in your neck, but more often than not, it goes away.

 What is Thyroid Cancer?

 Fortunately, there’s good news!
-Thyroid cancer isn’t common among Americans, and it can even be cured with treatment.(1)
+Thyroid cancer isn’t common among Americans, and it can be cured with the right treatment.(1)

 Rates are increasing, but doctors believe it is because new technology allows them to find small thyroid cancers that may not have been found in the past.